Smallest QCD Droplet and Multiparticle Correlations in pp Collisions: Hydrodynamic response to initial ellipticity

 \section{Hydrodynamic response to initial ellipticity}

 The domain of hydrodynamic validity has been investigated in the previous section.
-To find out whether the experimental measurements for p--p collision are inside this domain, we need to relate the hydrodynamic solutions to the final particle distribution.
+To determine whether the experimental measurements for p--p collision are inside this domain, one needs to relate the hydrodynamic solutions to the final particle distribution.
 Having found the freeze-out surface, one can compute the final particle distribution by performing the integrals in the Cooper-Frye formula.
-The details of the computation are presented in the appendix~\ref{appA}.
-Furthermore, these computations are implemented in a Mathematica package available as a ancillary file.
-In the following, we briefly mention some of the functions discussed in the appendix~\ref{appA}: the total multiplicity in the unit rapidity $n_{\tot}(r_\rms,\epsilon_\tot)$ ($n_{\text{tot}}\equiv dN/dy_p$); the translation of critical values $r_\crit(\epsilon_\tot)$ and $R_\crit(\epsilon_\tot)$ in terms of multiplicity in unit rapidity, $n_\crit(r_\rms)$ and $N_\crit(r_\rms)$; the particle distributions in unit space-time pseudorapidity $dN/p_Tdp_Td\eta$ and $dN/d\eta$; and finally and most importantly $k_2(n_\tot,r_\rms)$ and $k_2(\epsilon_\tot,r_\rms)$ (and their $p_T$ dependent versions) which relate the initial ellipticity $\epsilon_2$ to the elliptic flow, the second Fourier coefficient of the final particle distribution in the azimuthal direction, \bea v_2(n_\tot,r_\rms)=k_2(n_\tot,r_\rms)\,\epsilon_2. \eea The initial hydrodynamization time $\tau_\hyd$, the final particle mass $m$, the freeze-out energy density $\epsilon_\fo$, and the constant $C_0$ in e.o.s. are considered to be fixed in our model.
+The details of the computation are presented in appendix~\ref{appA}.
+Furthermore, these computations are implemented in a Mathematica package available as an ancillary file.
+In the following, I briefly mention some of the functions discussed in appendix~\ref{appA}: the total multiplicity in the unit rapidity $n_{\tot}(r_\rms,\epsilon_\tot)$ ($n_{\text{tot}}\equiv dN/dy_p$); the translation of critical values $r_\crit(\epsilon_\tot)$ and $R_\crit(\epsilon_\tot)$ in terms of multiplicity in unit rapidity, $n_\crit(r_\rms)$ and $N_\crit(r_\rms)$; the particle distributions in unit space-time pseudorapidity $dN/p_Tdp_Td\eta$ and $dN/d\eta$; and finally and most importantly $k_2(n_\tot,r_\rms)$ and $k_2(\epsilon_\tot,r_\rms)$ (and their $p_T$ dependent versions) which relate the initial ellipticity $\epsilon_2$ to the elliptic flow, the second Fourier coefficient of the final particle distribution in the azimuthal direction, \bea v_2(n_\tot,r_\rms)=k_2(n_\tot,r_\rms)\,\epsilon_2. \eea The initial hydrodynamization time $\tau_\hyd$, the final particle mass $m$, the freeze-out energy density $\epsilon_\fo$, and the constant $C_0$ in e.o.s. are considered to be fixed in the model.